1992 29¢ Shield and Bunting

 These Postage and Mailing Center machines could print any denomination from 1¢ to $99.99 on the stamp.
 Customers used the built-in scale to determine the necessary postage.
 There were many mechanical problems, and when the machines were working properly, collectors quickly emptied them.

-US #CVP31 – Classic First Day Cover
+US #CVP31 – Fleetwood First Day Cover

 Questions soon arose over what constituted a complete variable rate stamp collection.
 Obtaining one stamp with each denomination would have cost $499.95.
 The denomination printed on these stamps, dispensed by ECA GARD machines, had an asterisk instead of a dollar sign.